 Follow these precautions:

-- Do NOT shake the person if he or she seems dazed.
+- DO NOT shake the person if they seem dazed.

 A serious head injury that involves bleeding or brain damage must be treated in a hospital.